eshwen/phd-thesis/README.md

 - Thesis template comes from [here](https://www.overleaf.com/latex/templates/university-of-bristol-thesis-template/kzqrfvyxxcdm).
 Has been built upon
 - External helpful documents regarding LaTeX, thesis writing (Bristol-specific and general), etc. can be found in [helpful_docs/](helpful_docs/)
+- HEP particles are typeset using the `hepnames` package.
+With the `italic` option, they are rendered in italics.
+The default is upright.
+If I decide to change the style, I can just edit the line that imports the package in [thesismain.tex](./thesismain.tex)